Refinancing to Pay Off Debt: Is It a Good Idea?

 3. Risk of losing collateral: If you take out a home equity loan to pay off debt, you’re putting your home at risk if you’re unable to make payments.

-1st Ed Credit Union Can Help
+Refinance Your Debt with 1st Ed Credit Union

 Before you make a decision, it’s important to consider all of your options.
 Ultimately, refinancing to pay off debt will depend on your individual circumstances.
 Consult with a 1st Ed Financial Services Representative who can help you make the best choice for your situation.